maurocas17/data_visualization/final/README.md

 All the feedback received in the <a href="http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/firstTry/index.html">firstTry</a>
 have been incorporated to the my <a href="http://htmlpreview.github.io/?https://github.com/maurocas17/data_visualization/blob/master/secondTry/index.html">secondTry</a>.
 Here, the main feedback I got is that the explanation about the graph is more suited for an exploratory rather than explanatory as required in the project rubic.
-As a programmer, I can sometimes loose myself in the process of building something useful, something that you can get a lot of information out of.
+As a programmer, I can sometimes lost myself in the process of building something useful, something that you can get a lot of information out of.
 So, this feedback made me think on what I really want to convey.
 So, I thought of changing the color scheme to just using one tone (blue) and adding red text to what relationship I want to emphasize.
 So, I easily thought of the performance factor.
 I